- Established. YMCA of Riverside offered programs in the Coachella Valley prior to opening.

 - Y began to provide before and after school programs at some Desert Sands Schools (on each campus).
-Other programs initiated included youth basketball, day and resident camps, and gymnastics.
+Other programs initiated included youth basketball, day and overnight camps, and gymnastics.

 - Y holds first annual “Hoedown at Sundown” childcare fund-raiser, raising money to support childcare throughout the Valley.